 Civil Settlement and Restoration Fund.
-The Federal Water Pollution Control Act, 33 USC 1321(f)(5), provides the authority for the civil settlement.
+The Federal Water Pollution Control Act, 33 USC 1321(0(5), provides the authority for the civil settlement.
 The use of monies provided by the civil settlement is governed by two documents: The first is a Consent Decree between Exxon, the State of Alaska and the United States that requires Exxon to pay the United States and the State of Alaska \$900 million over a period of ten years.
 The second is the Memorandum of Agreement between the State of the Alaska and the United States.
 Both were approved by the U.S. District Court.

 According to the Consent Decree between Exxon and the state and federal governments, Exxon must make ten annual payments totaling \$900 million.
 The first payment was made in December 1991; the last payment is due in September 2001.
 As of December 1994, four payments totaling \$410 million have been received.
-The payment schedule is provided in Table 1.
 The terms of the Consent Decree and Memorandum of Agreement require that funds paid by Exxon are to be used first to reimburse the federal and state governments for the costs of cleanup, damage assessment and litigation.
 Settlement funds remaining after the reimbursements are to be used for purposes of restoration.
 The use of the restoration fund is guided by this plan.

-The Consent Decree with Exxon also has a reopener provision that allows the governments to claim up to an additional \$100 million between September 1, 2002 and September 1, 2006 to restore one or more resources or habitats that suffered a substantial loss or decline as a result of the spill.
-Under the Consent Decree, the reopener is available only for any losses or declines that could not reasonably have been known or anticipated from information available at the time of the settlement.
+The Consent Decree with Exxon also had a reopener provision that allowed the governments to claim up to an additional \$100 million between September 1, 2002 and September 1, 2006 to restore one or more resources or habitats that suffered a substantial loss or decline as a result of the spill.
+Under the Consent Decree, the reopener was available only for any losses or declines that could not reasonably have been known or anticipated from information available at the time of the settlement.
+On August 31, 2006, the U.S. Department of Justice and the State of Alaska Department of Law began the reopener claim process on behalf of the federal and state governments.
+On October 14, 2015, the governments filed a joint status report in federal court that the governments would not be proceeding under the Reopener.
+More information can be found in the Final Document for the Reopener.